 As an educational organization focused on continuous improvement, interventions to address the graduation rate have begun prior to being identified as CSI.
 These interventions include the continued focus on a homeroom model at the high school level, the conceptualization and implementation of the credit recovery program known as Project Success, and the continued development of the CHAMPS (Community Helps Achieve My Personal Success) program.
 The results of these programs are encouraging.
 As a result of the homeroom model, students have received an increase in successful contacts from staff.
 An increase in successful contacts relates to increased active engagement with our school program.
 Throughout the 2022-2023 school year, high school students received biweekly successful contacts (i.e. phone calls, small group lessons) at a rate of 98% as the year progressed.
 This has increased to 99.5% in the first semester of the 2023-2024 school year.
 Being fully aware of the realities of graduation rate, the high school staff has continued the refinement of an internal credit recovery program called Project Success.
 During the 2022-2023 school year, historically at-risk high school students passed an average of 94.5% of their classes in the Project Success program.
 During the first semester of the 2023-2024 school year, the average pass rate increased to 96.5%.
 Furthermore, the introduction of the CHAMPS program in 2021 has continued to be promising.
-In the first half of the 2023-2024 school year, the CHAMPS students had a pass rate of 85%.
-These successes provide justification and motivation to continue and expand these programs.
+In the first half of the 2023-2024 school year, these programs.

 As a result of the school's continued focus on struggles with graduation rate and the potential for learning loss due to the pandemic, our school continues its own in-house summer school program that began in the summer of 2020.
 This was the first in its history.
 Prior to the summer of 2020, credit-deficient high school students were sent to a third-party program with a success rate of an average of around 50% pass rate.
 Our in-house summer school has shown increased success from a 77% pass rate and an 85% summer graduation rate in 2020 to an 83% pass rate in the summer of 2023 and a 95% graduation rate for those in the last year of high school.
 These numbers show the benefit of our in-house summer school program in improving our overall graduation rate.
 Root Cause Analysis:

-- -A graduation rate decline of 9% to 73.2% for all student groups and below the 68% threshold for some of our student groups needs to be addressed - -Students are falling off cohort early in high school, including the 9th-grade year, contributing to the decline in 4-year cohort graduation success. - -A high mobility rate is contributing to a large number of students enrolling who are deficient in credits.
+-A graduation rate decline of 7.9% to 78.4% for all student groups with the lowest student group meeting the 68% threshold. -Students are falling off cohort early in high school, including the 9th-grade year, contributing to the decline in 4-year cohort graduation success.

+-A high mobility rate is contributing to a large number of students enrolling who are deficient in credits.